M0hannad/Business-Analytics-Nanodegree/README.md

 # Business-Analytics-Nanodegree
-This repository contains my projects for [Udacity's Business Analytics](https://www.udacity.com/course/business-analytics-nanodegree--nd098) Nanodegree Program
+This repository contains my projects for [Udacity's Business Analytics](https://www.udacity.com/course/business-analytics-nanodegree--nd098) Nanodegree Program.
+This Udacity program aims to develop foundational data skills.
+Analyze data using `Excel`, query a database using `SQL` and build interactive dashboards and visualizations in `Tableau`.

 ## Part 1: Introduction to Data Analysis